adrienbailliard/xrpl-wallet-generator/README.md

 ## What You Get

-When you run this script, it will generate a new **XRP Ledger wallet** and display the details in the console:
+When you run this script, it will generate a new **XRP Ledger wallet** and display the details:
 + Public Address
 + Secret Key